logo

 Delaware requires radiologic technologists to be certified by the ORC to practice in the state.
 Certifications are issued for radiologic technologists, cardiovascular radiologic technologists, nuclear medicine technologists, and radiation therapists.
 To qualify for certification, rad techs must obtain a professional credential in their specific field.
 The individual requirements for a professional credential may vary between professions, but generally, earning a credential and state certification requires the following steps:

 1. Complete a certificate, diploma, or degree program in your field.
 Candidates must complete an educational program in their specific profession.
-To meet the American Registry of Radiologic Technologists (ARRT) requirements requires at least an associate’s degree, which may be the same as the qualifying program, but does not need to be.
+The American Registry of Radiologic Technologists’ (ARRT) standards require at least an associate’s degree, which may be the same as the qualifying program, but does not need to be.

 2. Pass an exam from a national credentialing organization.
 Obtaining a professional credential requires taking and passing a national credentialing exam from an agency such as the ARRT or the Nuclear Medicine Certification Board (NMTCB).

-3. Apply for certification.
-Applicants may apply for certification once they have scheduled their credentialing exam.
-To apply, the ORC requires an application, proof of professional credentials or the date of the scheduled exam, and a licensing fee.
+4. Apply for Delaware certification.
+Applicants may apply for certification once they have scheduled their credentialing exam, but state certification will not be issued until the exam is passed and national certification is issued.
+The ORC requires an application, proof of professional credentials, and a licensing fee.

-4. Renew your license.
-Rad techs in Delaware must renew their certification every three years.
+5. Renew your license.
+Rad techs in Delaware must renew their state certification every three years.
 Renewal requires proof of a current professional credential.
 Maintaining ARRT or NMTCB credentials requires 24 hours of continuing education every two years.

 The ORC also offers a certificate (also known as a permit to practice) for Limited Scope Medical Radiography.
 This certificate allows the holder to x-ray designated parts of the body under supervision.
 Candidates must first apply to the ORC to receive permission to take the ARRT Limited Scope of Practice in Radiography exam.
 A passing score on this exam is required before a Limited Scope Medical Radiography certificate can be issued.